Updated: Tuesday, December 4, 2018 8:00 pm EST

 The Supreme Court of the United States has rejected five appeals from Joseph Garcia.
 Joseph had multiple appeals regarding his death sentence and conviction.

 Updated: Tuesday, December 4, 2018 4:06 pm EST

 The 5th Circuit Court of Appeals has refused a request to halt the scheduled execution of Joseph Garcia.
 Joseph is arguing that he should not be executed because he never fired his weapon and attempted to kill Officer Hawkins.
 Joseph was convicted under Texas' law of parties.
 Joseph has at least two appeals pending at the Supreme Court of the United States.

 Updated: Monday, December 3, 2018 9:06 am EST

-Joseph Christopher Garcia was scheduled to be executed at 6 pm CDT, on Thursday, August 30, 2018, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-His execution has been rescheduled.
-Forty-six-year-old Joseph was sentenced to death of the murder of 29-year-old Police Officer Aubrey Hawkins on December 24, 2000, in Irving, Texas.
+Joseph Christopher Garcia is scheduled to be executed at 6 pm CST, on Tuesday, December 4, 2018, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+Forty-seven-year-old Joseph was sentenced to death of the murder of 29-year-old Police Officer Aubrey Hawkins on December 24, 2000, in Irving, Texas.
 Joseph has spent the last 15 years of his life on Texas’ death row.